 Then -- you get to work.
 Right away.
 Do not wait until the last minute.
 I call this a "semester project" because I expect you to spend time throughout much of the semester working on it.
 At mid-semester, I will probably ask for a brief update so I’ll know what you have accomplished by then.

 Toward the end of the semester, you will share with the class the highlights of what you learned from your semester project.
 You will share these highlights in an online presentation to be uploaded in K-State Online.
-You can use video, Animoto, a poster, a song ... or whatever you like.
+This should be a standalone presention, in that whatever you upload should 'speak for itself' in terms of what you have learned.
+You can use video, Animation (GoAnimate etc), a poster, a song ... or whatever you like.
 The only limiting requirement is that your classmates not have to spend more than three minutes to get your message AND you cannot use a word processor.
 Be creative with this.
-The three minute semester project lessons learned will be shared on December 10, 2013.
+The three minute semester project lessons learned will be shared on May 6, 2014.

 Remember that I am most interested in what you have learned.
 How you share that with me is up to you, and I'll expect you to decide how to do it when we sign the contract.
 Some projects have an actual "final product."
 Others do not result in a tangible product ... and you may want to share what you've learned by making an appointment to talk with me.
 You can also submit a tangible product and make an appointment to discuss your work.